Sheep milk cheese

 Sheep milk cheese is a cheese prepared from sheep milk.
-Well-known cheeses made from sheep milk include the feta of Greece, Roquefort of France, manchego from Spain, the pecorino romano and ricotta of Italy.
+Well cheeses made from sheep milk include the feta of Greece, Roquefort of France, manchego from Spain, the pecorino romano and ricotta of Italy.
 Yogurts, especially some forms of strained yogurt, may also be made from sheep milk.

 Nutrition and production

 Sheep have only two teats, and produce a far smaller volume of milk than cows.
 However, as sheep's milk contains far more fat, solids, and minerals than cow's milk, it is ideal for the cheese-making process.
 It also resists contamination during cooling better because of its much higher calcium content.
 Sheep milk contains 4.8% lactose, more lactose than cow milk, and is therefore not an alternative for people who are lactose intolerant.

 Though sheep's milk may be drunk in fresh form, today it is used predominantly in cheese and yogurt making.
 Well-known cheeses made from sheep milk include the Feta of Bulgaria and Greece, Roquefort of France, Manchego from Spain, the Pecorino Romano (the Italian word for sheep is pecore) and Ricotta of Italy.
 Yogurts, especially some forms of strained yogurt, may also be made from sheep milk.
 Many of these products are now often made with cow's milk, especially when produced outside their country of origin.
 For the cheese to fully ripen takes at least two weeks; it can take between two and three months, and even up to two years.